bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 Winter Parties.
 If borrowing gear make sure that it fits correctly and is serviceable.
 If hiring gear, explain why you need the equipment.
 Mention that it is for the Bogong Rover Chalet, many staff at outdoor stores will know about the Chalet.
-When choosing clothing go for wool, softshell, polar fleece, thermals and similar. **Avoid cotton and denim.** Try your local disposal store for cheaper items.
-If in any doubt, speak to your Party Leader.
+When choosing clothing go for softshell, polar fleece, wool, thermals and similar. **Avoid cotton and denim.** If in any doubt, speak to your Party Leader.

 ## For Mt Beauty Scout Hall on Friday night

-- Sleeping Bag
+- Sleeping Bag - if possible, a second one makes packing and departing easier, but is not necessary at all
 - Pillow (to be left in your car at Mount Beauty)
 - Sleeping Mat or Lilo (to be left in your car at Mount Beauty)
 - Simple prepared breakfast (to be left in your stomach at Mount Beauty)
+- Water to drink before departing - being well hydrated before starting is a great way to make life better

 ## For the trip into the Chalet

-- Prepared lunch and energy food such as chocolate, muesli bars or scroggin.
+- Prepared lunch and energy food such as chocolate, muesli bars or scroggin - don't forget water.
-- All your Ski Equipment – Cross-country skis, boots and poles.
-See other page for suggestions.
+- All your ski equipment – cross-country skis, boots and poles.
 - All your equipment and clothing for the chalet in a pack.

 ## Pack, ski equipment, and other gear